testpilot/octoplex/README.md

 ```

 All client methods are designed to match closely to the [Github v3 API](http://developer.github.com/v3/users/) REST methods.

-So calling `Octoplex.user` will make an API call equivalent to `GET /user`
+Example: Calling `Octoplex.user` will make an API call equivalent to `GET /user`

 Alternatively you can use `Octoplex` as a connection wrapper for the API: